How to Optimize Your Website for Better SEO

 - Publish long-form content (1,000+ words) that thoroughly covers a topic.

-- Update old content to keep it fresh and relevant.
+- Update old blog posts with fresh information to keep them relevant.

-Backlinks, or inbound links from other websites, are one of the most important ranking factors.
-They signal to search engines that your site is trustworthy and authoritative.
+Backlinks (links from other websites to yours) are one of the most important ranking factors in SEO.
+They signal to search engines that your website is trustworthy and authoritative.

 How to Earn Backlinks: